 - Must have the right to work in Australia: Drivers are working and running businesses in Australia.
 To do this, they must have the right to work in Australia.
-You must ensure that if you lose your right to work in Australia, you do not continue to drive with DiDi.
+Drivers must ensure that if they lose your right to work in Australia, they do not continue to drive with DiDi.

 - Anonymous phone numbers: For safety and privacy reasons, when a rider and driver contact each other regarding a trip, whether that be about the whereabouts of each other at pick up or if an item has been left behind, both phone numbers will be anonymised, unless both the rider and driver consent to communicating in another manner.

 - How to identify a vehicle and driver: Before entering a vehicle and beginning a trip it is important to check that the vehicle and driver are for you.
-Please check the license plate number, car model and colour match the details in the app before entering the vehicle.
+Please check the number plate, car model and colour match the details in the app before entering the vehicle.
 To further confirm the driver and vehicle are for you, feel free to ask the driver “Who are you here to pick up?”

 - Returning lost items: Both riders and drivers have responsibilities to facilitate the return of a lost item.

 Drivers should notify DiDi of any items that were left in their car.
-The rider will then be notified and provided with a phone number to contact you.
+The rider will then be notified and provided with a phone number to contact you, subject to your consent.
 We believe this is the best way to organise the return of the item.
 If you’re unable to assist with the return of an item, you may take it to your nearest police station and provide us with the address.